-If arrested for public intoxication in Dallas and in the surrounding areas, it can be an unpleasant experience.
+If arrested for public intoxication anywhere in the Dallas-Fort Worth Metroplex, and any and all of the surrounding areas, it can be a very unpleasant experience.
 If charged, the alcohol related offense can end up permanently on your record for the rest of your life.
 If the charge is on your record it can affect many things like affecting any future jobs, school admissions, renting an apartment, getting credit or even a loan.
 Once, you have been arrested for public intoxication, you want to be proactive and get a Dallas Attorney right away to defend your case.

 When under the influence of alcohol or drugs in the state of Texas, a person may be charged with the offense of public intoxication.
 It may even include over-the-counter medications, prescription drugs, illegal drugs or types of substances that impair your judgment.
 It is a defense to the prosecution for public intoxication that the alcohol or drugs were administered for therapeutic purposes and as part of the person's professional medical treatment by a licensed physician.
 It is important to know that mixing alcohol and prescription medications is contrary to most medical advice.